Incense in general and common styles of Incense Sticks

 To give good coverage across this mix we stock over 250 types of Japanese Incense and feature all 3 of Japan’s top Incense manufacturers – Nippon Kodo, Shoyeido and Baieido, plus some others.

 As for price, there are huge variances in Japanese Incense prices – we sell Japanese Incense Sticks from £3.50 up to around £90.00.
-Start browsing our Japanese Incense HERE.
+Click here to browse our Japanese Incense.

 The Japanese raised Incense burning to a high cultural status where Koh-Do (the art of the Japanese Incense Ceremony or ‘Listening to Incense’) is considered on the same level as Shodo (Japanese Calligraphy), Ikebana (Flower Arranging) or Sado (Japanese Tea Ceremony).